 The following required courses are taken with fellow program participants on Fridays throughout the semester.

 Reflect on the theology of apartheid and explore the process of truth, reconciliation and justice that took place.
 Also, reflect on the theology of forgiveness and reconciliation expounded by Archbishop Desmond Tutu and John de Gruchy, and as implemented through the Truth and Reconciliation Commission (TRC).
 Develop your own theology to move forward in your work, study or life, seeking to understand yourself, others and the world around you.

 Investigate how people empowered by leaders at the community level address their development needs and bring about systemic change through analysis of the economic, social, political, environmental and cultural structures that create poverty and conflict.
 Test and refine your own developing models of grassroots leadership through service learning placements two days a week.

 Choose two to three electives from a variety of disciplines at the University of the Western Cape.
-Available courses are listed in the Faculty Yearbooks listed on the UWC website.
+Available courses are listed on the UWC website.

-A number of courses have already been evaluated for Marquette equivalancy:
+A number of courses have already been evaluated for Marquette equivalency:

 UWC offers a wide range of courses in a variety of disciplines, including business, education, health sciences, humanities, mathematics and natural sciences.
 Students seeking courses in the social sciences can also take advantage of offerings from UWC's Institute for Social Development.

 Your instruction will also come from government, religious, business, civic and community leaders who continue to build this nation, citizens who have dedicated their lives to a new South Africa, people who have contributed to its ability to rise above apartheid to bring about reconciliation and inclusiveness.